lindattt/ainfo-project/source/host.rst

 	          force_orphan: true

-The important line is the one that contains the ``sphinx-build`` instruction.
+The important line is line 19, the one that contains the ``sphinx-build`` instruction.
 The syntax of this instruction is

 .. code-block:: bash